quiltdata/quilt/docs/Catalog/Preview.md

 The Quilt catalog supports secure, custom Javascript-enabled visualizations and dashboards embedded inside iframes.
-It's up to you what JS library you'll import and use.
+It is at your discretion which JS library (or libraries) you wish to import in your HTML file.

 To enable "permissive" visualizations, check the `Enable permissive HTML rendering` checkbox in [Bucket settings](/catalog/admin#buckets).
 Please note